s-kypr/artist-reputation/Technical cheatsheet.md

 2. To transfer files from local to cluster:
 `hadoop fs -put {filename.txt} `

+3. To tranfer files from cluster to local:
+`hadoop fs -getmerge artists.json artists.json`

 4. Access the datasets in the HDFS (hadoop cluster)
    - list of datasets:`hadoop fs -ls /user/kypraiou`
    - wikipedia datasets: